Sanjeet09/The-C-Repo/README.md

 # The-Cpp(STL_Vector)-Repo
-Contains all important operations often performed on vectors.
+This branch contains all important operations often performed on vectors.